-Physical activity increases body temperature and increases blood flow to your lips.
-This makes the swelling and bruising worse.
+Physical activity increases body temperature and blood flow to your lips, worsening swelling and bruising.
 The sweat from exercises can also send a lot of bacteria to the injection site and increase the risk of infections.

 When you sweat, it causes dehydration which is not good.
-You should be drinking lots of water after a lip filler treatment.
+It would help if you drank lots of water after a lip filler treatment.

-If you want to exercise, we recommend that it is light and done early in the morning or late evenings.
+If you want to exercise, we recommend that it is light and done early in the morning or late evening.
 The temperature at that time helps to prevent your body from heating up.

 Can you Take Painkillers After Lip Fillers?

-You can ice your lips.
-This is the best way to manage the pain and swelling after getting lip fillers.
-Wrap an ice pack in a clean towel or cloth and apply it to the bruised area several times a day.
+- The best way to manage the pain and swelling after getting lip fillers is by wrapping an ice pack in a clean towel or cloth and applying it to the bruised area several times a day.